-Asian Medicine: Tradition and Modernity is a multidisciplinary journal aimed at researchers and practitioners of Asian Medicine.
+Asian Medicine: Journal of the International Association for the Study of Traditional Asian Medicine is a multidisciplinary journal aimed at researchers and practitioners of Asian Medicine.
 It makes available in one single publication academic essays that explore the historical, anthropological, sociological and philological dimensions of Asian medicine as well as practice reports from clinicians based in Asia and in Western countries, translations of relevant texts, and other types of articles.

-We are in process of setting up new arrangements with Brill for members’ access to the journal.
-Later in 2017, members of IASTAM will receive free online access to all past and present issues of the journal via the Brill website.
-Non-members will have free access to past issues from five years after the date of publication, which will become open access to the general public.
-Individual and institutional memberships, including electronic and/or print access, will remain available via Brill’s Asian Medicine web page.
+Current members of IASTAM receive free online access to all past and present issues of the journal via the Brill website.
+Join now to start your free access!
+Non-members have free access to past issues from five years after the date of publication.
+Individual and institutional memberships, including electronic and/or print access, are available via Brill’s Asian Medicine web page.